moj-analytical-services/rpackage_training/README.md

         raw <- read.csv("directory_path/data_name.csv", check.names = TRUE)
         devtools::use_data(raw)
         rm(raw)
-- Save the script  e.g. as create_raw.R
+- Save the script  (e.g. as create_raw.R) and run it

 Now you'll see a data folder has been created that contains the object raw.rda